-About the Idea
+Behind the Idea

 Frank McGovern, a British Professor, Doctor of Philosophy and graduate of Oxford University, as well as a co-founder of Oxford Klass School of English, was the ideological inspirer of the concert cycle.

 More than 10 concerts were held in the context of the project "Three Centuries of British Music".
-At these concerts, the Ukrainian listeners had the unique opportunity to get acquainted with the works of classics of the British classical school, such as Henry Purcell, William Boyce, Edward Elgar, Michael Tippett, and others.
+At these concerts, the Ukrainian listeners had the unique opportunity to get acquainted with the works of classics of British classical school, such as Henry Purcell, William Boyce, Edward Elgar, Michael Tippett, and others.

 The Britten's concert entitled "Young Person's Guide to the Orchestra" with open rehearsals for both adults and children.
 It was one of the greatest examples of educational music and one of the classic introductions of young people to the orchestra's essence;

 The first concert-promenade in Ukraine.
-It was Henry Wood's concert like in the British Albert Hall;
+It was Henry Wood's concert just like in the British Albert Hall;

 The performance's score was specially brought from Britain.
 Traditionally designed for a narrow circle, the musical drama shattered stereotypes because it sounded open-air in a harmonious combination of vocal arias with a theatrical performance, medieval choreography, and fencing;

-It was again a revelation and musical experiment because at the very end the audience was able to join the performers, singing all together.
+It was again a pure revelation and musical experiment mostly because at the very end the audience was able to join the performers, singing all together.